s-gv/libalpr/README.md

 Try libalpr with the pre-trained model: `python demo.py`

-To train the model, number plates are synthetically generated, but font files and background images are required.
+To train the model, a synthetic dataset of number plates is generated, but font files and background images are required.
 Specify their location in `train.py`.